archphile/thepenguin/content/blog/2017-09-29-how-to-convert-sacd-to-dsf-dff.md

 	sacd_extract -2 -s -C -i blabla.iso

-### GUI Procedure
+## GUI Procedure

 In order to get the GUI, you need to visit [this link](http://www.audiocircle.com/index.php?topic=129913.0)  and download is2dsd.
-This program is in fact a java gui of sacd-ripper and nothing more.
+This program is in fact nothing more than a **java gui** of sacd-ripper.

 Make sure that you have java installed and run it.
 You will see something similar to the image below:

 ![iso2dsd](/img/iso2dsd.jpg  "iso2dsd")

-All you have to do is to load the iso.
-If you want to extract the stereo version of the SACD in dsf format (it's the best option as it supports tags) and you want to create a .cue file, make sure your settings are identical to the image above.
-As a last step, press the **Execute** button, wait for the procedure to finish and thats all!
-Your dsf files are ready!
+All you have to do is to load the **.iso**.
+If you want to extract the stereo version of the SACD in **.dsf** format (it's the best option as it supports tags) and you want to create a **.cue** file, make sure your settings are identical to the image above.

+As a last step, press the **Execute** button, wait for the procedure to finish and thats all.
+Your **.dsf** files are ready!